Section 19 - Enquiry time limits

 Opening an enquiry:

-S19 (4) The period allowed for the initiation of an enquiry is the period beginning immediately after the relevant section 18 decision and ending-
+The period allowed for the initiation of an enquiry is the period beginning immediately after the relevant section 18 decision has been taken.

 An enquiry must be opened before one of the following dates, known as the enquiry window:

-- Where the claimant is not in SA and responded to the s17 notice with actual income - the enquiry must be opened by one year after the 1SD.
+- Where the claimant is not required to complete a tax return (most employed claimants) and has responded to the s17 notice with actual income – the enquiry must be opened by one year after the 1SD.

 Closing an enquiry:

 Once an enquiry has been opened, HMRC must decide if the claimant(s) are entitled and if so, the amount that he/they are entitled to.

 The enquiry will close once HMRC gives the notice of the decision on the enquiry.
 If HMRC gives notice to either claimant at different times, the enquiry closes on the later of those times.

 The first specified date and the second specified date are not always the 31 July and 31 January, they are linked to the issue date of the s17 notice.
 If the s17 notice is issued late and within 30 days of 31 July or 31 January then the relevant specified date is extended so that a minimum of 30 days is allowed for a response.